kmarkus/rFSM/doc/README.txt

 -----------------
   - =fsm2uml.lua= module to generate UML like figures from rFSM
   - =fsm2tree.lua= module to generate the tree structure of an rFSM instance
-  - =fsmpp.lua= Lowlevel function used to improve the debug output.
+  - =fsmpp.lua= Lowlevel function used to improve the debug output
-  - =fsmtesting.lua= statemachine testing infrastructure.
+  - =fsmtesting.lua= statemachine testing infrastructure
   - =rfsm\_rtt.lua= Useful functions for using rFSM with OROCOS rtt
-  - =fsmdbg.lua= a remote debugger interface which is simply still too experimental to be even documented.
+  - =fsmdbg.lua= a remote debugger interface which is simply still too experimental to be even documented

 9 More examples, tips and tricks
 ---------------------------------